-PHAs must maintain applicant and participant files and information in accordance with the regulatory requirements described below.
+PHAs must maintain applicant and participant files and information in accordance with the regulatory requirements described on the following page.

 All applicant and participant information will be kept in a secure location and access will be limited to authorized HACB staff.